The Lost Heroes of the Golden Age

 Powers

-Salem has a loyal familiar named Midnight who takes the form of a black cat (and on occasion a mystical panther of terror) and an enchanted and fussy broomstick known as Sweep.
+Salem had a loyal familiar named Midnight who took the form of a black cat (and on occasion a mystical panther of terror) and uses an enchanted and fussy broomstick known as Sweep.